Politics of France: Budget

 Financing Acts (lois de finances) and the Social Security Financing Acts (lois de financement de la sécurité sociale) are special Acts of Parliament voted and approved through specific procedures.

 Because of the importance of allowing government and social security organizations to proceed with the payment of their suppliers, employees, and recipients, without risk of a being stopped by parliamentary discord, these bills are specially constrained.
 In the past, parliamentarians would often add unrelated amendments (cavaliers budgétaires) to the finance bills, to get such amendments passed – because of the reduced time in which the budget is examined.
-However, these are nowadays considered unconstitutional.
+These are now considered unconstitutional.
 If Parliament cannot agree on a budget within some specified reasonable bounds, the government is entitled to adopt a budget through ordinances: this threat prevents parliamentarians from threatening to bankrupt the executive.

 The way the Finance Bill is organized, and the way the government has to execute the budget, were deeply reformed in 2001 by the Loi organique n°2001-692 du 1er août 2001 relative aux lois de finances, generally known as the LOLF.
 Because of the major changes involved, the application of the law was gradual, and the first budget to be fully passed under LOLF will be the 2006 budget, passed in late 2005.

 The LOLF divides expenses according to identifiable "missions" (which can be subdivided into sub-missions etc.).
 The performance of the administration and public bodies will be evaluated with respect to these missions.

 The budget of the national government was forecast to be 290 billion Euro in 2011.
 This includes neither Social Security, nor the budgets of local governments.